ApeWorX/ape-foundry/README.md

 ```

 Otherwise, it defaults to the default mainnet provider plugin.
-You can also specify a ``block_number``.
+You can also specify a ``block_number`` and ``evm_version``.

+If the block number is specified, but no EVM version is specified, it is automatically set based on the block height for known networks.

 **NOTE**: Make sure you have the upstream provider plugin installed for ape.